tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

       <kbd><img src="./images/schemamixin7.png"  /></kdb>

-10. Enter "Order Details Mixin EE [your-assigned-number]" as the "Display name" and click "Add field groups".
+10. Enter "Order Details Field Group EE [your-assigned-number]" as the "Display name" and click "Add field groups".

 11. In the left-hand schema composition menu, click on your newly create Mixin (it should be highlighted now)